robots4life/luscious-lucia/README.md

 - and a session for that new user
 - that is stored as a cookie
 - and you are handling errors with Lucia and Prisma
+- and finally you are redirecting the user to another page if none of the error conditions apply

 all this with a SvelteKit form default action, using Lucia with Prisma and Sqlite. :tada: